JVarhol/HA-Family-Hub/README.md

   editor), and a picker to reuse a loved dish when planning a new meal.
   Dishes can be added, edited, and deleted from the Loved Dishes list and each dish's own detail screen.
+- **Recipe Box card** (v1.110.6+): the same Recipe Box as its own dashboard tab/card (`family-hub-recipe-box-card.js`), for anyone who'd rather have it pinned open than pop it up from the calendar.
+Browse, search, filter by category, heart, suggest, and add/edit/delete dishes right there — it runs on the exact same underlying code as the calendar card's own Recipe Box modal, so a change to one always behaves identically on the other, and both read/write the same household-wide Recipe Box data.
 - **Meal Suggestions** — there's no separate Suggestions box to manage;
   tapping the light-bulb icon on any Recipe Box entry (or checking "Also add to Meal Suggestions" while adding/editing one) flags it as a